 Moneyball in Recruiting

 The Good Search CEO Krista Bradford was quoted in an Agenda Week article, an excerpt of which is copied below.
-Agenda Week asked her about the use of Moneyball in Recruiting
+Agenda Week asked her about the use of Moneyball in Recruiting.

-Boards Recruit Using ‘Moneyball’ Tactics
+Boards of Directors Recruit Using ‘Moneyball’ Tactics

 Human resources information systems that give companies reams of data about employees’ tenure, trajectories and retention patterns, plus years’ worth of executive assessments, are giving rise to new insights in talent development and CEO hiring.

 Welcome to the world of big data and succession planning.

 Consultants say progressive companies and boards are beginning to use big data as well as smaller data sets in hiring C-level executives and even recruiting new directors.
 Data analysis is also being used as a means to verify — or bust — long-held myths in companies’ hiring practices.
 Search firms have also entered the market and are rolling out new tools and research systems designed to complement traditional methods of vetting CEO and director candidates.